-Back in the day it was active vs. passive candidate with passive winning the trophy for getting the interview.
-However, today’s technology makes it possible for any employee to job search 24/7.
+Back in the day, it was active vs. passive candidates with passive winning the trophy for getting the interview.
+However, today's technology makes it possible for any employee to job search 24/7.

-Apps, LinkedIn and the array of job search websites eager to send alerts allow constant monitoring of real-time employment opportunities.
-The ability to stand in line at the grocery store, use your phone to peruse available roles and email your resume with the touch of “send” has made the longstanding differentiation between active vs. passive candidates blurry.
+Apps, LinkedIn, and the array of job search websites eager to send alerts to allow constant monitoring of real-time employment opportunities.
+The ability to stand in line at the grocery store, use your phone to peruse available roles, and email your resume with the touch of "send" has made the longstanding differentiation between active vs. passive candidates blurry.

 Actively seeking another job?
 Not a bad thing.
-On the receiving end of contact from a recruiter when you weren’t even thinking about the next chapter in your life?
+Or maybe you are on the receiving end of contact from a recruiter when you weren't even thinking about the next chapter in your life?
 These passive candidates may have more in common with active candidates than once thought.

 So, which is the better candidate - active vs. passive?
 Or, does it matter?

 A recently released study by Hudson Global indicated that LinkedIn has changed the employee landscape.
 The study reviewed over 4,000 candidates in North America that indicates the trend of favoring passive over active candidates may not be the best option.
 The study leans toward the belief that recruiters are slowly changing this deep-rooted view of candidates.

 After 20+ years as a retained executive search recruiter, I have filled hundreds of positions, made and maintained many fulfilling professional relationships with both clients and candidates, and conducted more interviews than I can recall.